slastrina/Sony_PS2_DTL-T10000_3dModels/README.md

 # Sony_PS2_DTL-T10000_3dModels
-A collection of 3d models useful for printing and replacing parts on damanged DTL-T10000 Devkits
+A collection of 3d models useful for printing and replacing parts on damaged DTL-T10000 Devkits

 Unless otherwise stated, all models are in millimeters The models are dimensionally as close as i can get them, there will be minor differences i.e. some parts i have attempted to emulate the mold draft, some do not have this.